How to Attract & Recruit New Employees with Digital Advertising

 Here are some examples of businesses that have excellent career pages:

 We’d also recommend including a generic contact form for people to join your talent pool.
 Consider a call-to-action like “We’re always looking for new rock stars to join the team!
 Let’s have a chat to hear if we’d be a good fit for each other.” and a spot for them to enter their email address below that.
 This helps build up a nice contact list of potential hires, and sometimes the best applicants are applying for the company as opposed to a specific position.

-#3: Take Risks With Your Advertising Creative
+Step 3: Take Risks With Your Advertising Creative

 A recent survey by Clutch found that 1 in 10 hires in today’s job market come directly from social media.
 With people increasingly using Facebook Ads, LinkedIn Ads, and similar social media advertising platforms to get their recruitment messages across things can feel a bit… saturated.
 Developing ad copy and visuals that actually make applicants stop and think (or click) can be quite the challenge.

 How many times have you seen examples of ads that look like this:

 I call this the “I didn’t have enough time” post.
 Remarkably, it happens quite often.
 HR Reps or in-house marketers who are strapped for time will simply share a link to an Indeed post or their own website post, and not take much of any time to consider the words that are used to promote the post, the way the link shows on our timeline feeds, or the imagery (or lack thereof) that’s used to make people pay attention.

 Since so many people are out there running Now Hiring ads on their paid social (and paid search) platforms, it’s increasingly vital to take risks with your creative.
 Be as bold as your company’s brand is.
 Make people stop and pay attention, and inspire those 73% of passive job seekers to become active ones.
 You have a prime opportunity to separate yourself from the crowd by reaching your target audience with recruitment messages that stick.